 Track 1: Healthcare in Homeland Security and Emergency Preparedness

-NRS 4513, Physical Care of Chemical, Biological, Radiologic, Nuclear and Explosive Injuries
+DPEM 4513, Physical Care of Victims of Chemical, Biological, Radiological, Nuclear and Explosive Injuries

-NRS 4523, Risk Identification and Prevention in Disaster and Emergency Preparedness
+DPEM 4523, Risk Identification and Prevention in Disaster & Emergency Preparedness *

 Track 2: Disaster Preparedness, Response and Administration